trailofbits/osquery-extensions/README.md

 # Trail of Bits osquery Extensions

 This repository includes [osquery](https://osquery.io/) [extensions](https://osquery.readthedocs.io/en/stable/development/osquery-sdk/) developed and maintained by [Trail of Bits](https://www.trailofbits.com/).
+If you would like to sponsor the development of an extension, [please contact us](https://www.trailofbits.com/contact/).

 ## Building